willdot/willdot.github.io/_posts/2021-01-23-33GrpcStreamin.md

 One thing I discovered when reading about server side streaming, is that a lot of the time it's not actually necessary.
 That might seem like an odd statement to make when doing a write up on it, but when it is necessary it's a really powerful tool.

 ### The response message is too big
 Let's say the message we want to send back is 50mb.
 Well if you try to do that, you'll get an error because the message is bigger than the 4mb default size limit.
 So how about splitting the message into chunks and streaming it to the client chunk by chunk.
 Perfect.
 Well actually, the easiest thing to is to just increase the size limit on the client to allow this.
 It's a single line of code in most languages, and for 50mb, is probably all that's needed.
 However, for very large files, you probably want to send them chunked as sending a single file thats 1GB could take a long time, and if the connection times out 60% of the way through, well that's just annoying.
-But if we chunk it and send the chunk number and total number of chunks in the response, then if the connection drops and the client has to retry, it can ask the server to chunk it up by ```x``` amount and start sending me the results starting at ```y```.
+But if we chunk it and send the chunk number in the response, then if the connection drops and the client has to retry, it can ask the server to start again starting at a particular chunk number.

 ### Send lots of items back
 Proto messages allows you to send a repeated message, so there's no need to stream lots of items back when they can all be send in a single response.
 However, if the server is having to make lots of calls to a database to get each item, well sending them back 1 by 1 might be quicker.
 For example: